So, what Android spyware does appear in Mr. Robot?

-Humbly self-described as “the only mobile monitoring software that can spy on 13 instant messengers”, FlexiSPY website features video tutorials and the video titled “Install FlexiSPY on to an Android Target phone” shows the exact installation sequence from Mr. Robot.
+Humbly self-described as “the only mobile monitoring software that can spy on 13 instant messengers”, Flexispy website features video tutorials and a video titled “Install FlexiSPY on to an Android Target phone” shows the exact installation sequence from Mr. Robot.
 The screenshots from the video (on the left side) correspond to Mr. Robot screenshots on the right.

 “SystemUpdate” is a name designed to lull the target into a false sense of security

 The spyware must have superuser privileges to work

 SuperSU is the tool that grants root privileges to the spyware app

 The spyware hides the SuperSU icon so that no tracks are left on the phone

 The installation sequence shows granting root privileges to the backdoor app named “System Update” — apparently, Flexispy’s “safe name”, on the Android phone.
 The root privilege is granted by an access management tool called SuperSU.
 Then, SuperSU’s icon is hidden by the spyware so that the unsuspecting target wouldn’t realize that his phone had been tampered with.
 After the process is done, the phone looks absolutely clean and untampered.